Standardized: yellow dock

 Yellow dock has long curly leaves that appear to have been "crisped" at their edges.
 It bears multiple clusters of three-winged flowers.
 Its seeds are green in the summer but they become deep red as they mature.

-The root of yellow dock bright yellow below the bark.
-The root is the part of the plant used in herbal medicine, harvested in late summer after the seeds have begun to turn red.
+The root of yellow dock is bright yellow below the bark.
+The root is harvested in late summer after the seeds have begun to turn red.

 Dried root, chopped.